 Cadent identified a number of challenges involved with pursuing this diversion route.
 Firstly, the stoppling arrangement within the canal footpath and embankment.
-A stopple is a piece of equipment that stops the flow of gas withing the pipeline Secondly, the stress condition of the bends is unknown and this option would require a significant amount of temporary works and deep excavations.
+A stopple is a piece of equipment that stops the flow of gas within the pipeline.
+A pipeline stopple is a specialised device designed to temporarily block or isolate the flow of gas in a section of a pipeline.
+These stopples are typically used for maintenance activities; for example, inspections, repairs etc. However, for this Project the stopples are used to seal off a section of the pipeline without disrupting the flow of gas in the rest of the system.
+Secondly, the stress condition of the bends is unknown, and this option would require a significant amount of temporary works and deep excavations.
 Furthermore, the back drain is classed as a river, which would require consideration of associated environmental issues and the route proposed travels through a flood plain therefore a high-water table is expected.